Robert Mugabe: Personal life

 Mugabe measured a little over 1.70 m, and exhibited what his biographer David Blair described as "curious, effeminate mannerisms".
 Mugabe took great care with his appearance, typically wearing a three-piece suit, and insisted that members of his cabinet dressed in a similar Anglophile fashion.
 On taking power in 1980, Mugabe's hallmark was his wide-rimmed glasses, and he was also known for his tiny moustache.
 Unlike a number of other African leaders, Mugabe did not seek to mythologise his childhood.
 He avoided smoking and drinking, and—according to his first biographers, David Smith and Colin Simpson—had "enormous affection for children".
 During his early life he had an operation on his genitals which generated rumours that he had only one testicle or half a penis; such rumours were used by opponents to ridicule him and by supporters to bolster the claim that he was willing to make severe sacrifices for the revolutionary cause.

 Mugabe spoke English fluently with an adopted English accent when pronouncing certain words.
 He was also a fan of the English game of cricket, stating that "cricket civilizes people and creates good gentlemen".
-David Blair noted that this cultivation of British traits suggested that Mugabe respected and perhaps admired Britain while at the same time resenting and loathing the country.
+Blair noted that this cultivation of British traits suggested that Mugabe respected and perhaps admired Britain while at the same time resenting and loathing the country.
 Heidi Holland suggested that these Anglophile traits arose in early life, as Mugabe—who had long experienced the anti-black racism of Rhodesian society—"grasped Englishness as an antidote" to the "self-loathing" induced by societal racism.

 The academic Blessing-Miles Tendi stated that Mugabe was "an extremely complex figure, not easily captured by conventional categories".
-Similarly, David Blair described him as an "exceptionally complex personality".
+Blair described him as an "exceptionally complex personality".
 Smith and Simpson noted that the Zimbabwean leader had been "a serious young man, something of a loner, diligent, hard-working, a voracious reader who used every minute of his time, not much given to laughter: but above all, single-minded".
 Blair commented that Mugabe's "self-discipline, intelligence and appetite for hard work were remarkable", adding that his "prime characteristics" were "ruthlessness and resilience".
 Blair argued that Mugabe shared many character traits with Ian Smith, stating that they were both "proud, brave, stubborn, charismatic, deluded fantasists".